 Another Wrike competitor is ActiveCollab.
 This software provides project management features such as task management, kanban boards, time tracking and billing.
 It has a simple user interface and offers third-party add-ons.
 ActiveCollab helps you plan and organize by breaking down projects into digestible tasks that can be prioritized and broken down into subtasks.
 It keeps teams accountable as they’re in charge of their own work and notified when there are changes.
 These alerts keep everyone on the same page about deadlines.

-While there is an invoicing option, it’s limited and cannot be used without first inviting the client to join the software.
+While ActiveCollab is a useful tool it might not be the best project management software.
+There is an invoicing option, it’s limited and cannot be used without first inviting the client to join the software.
 There are filters limited to client, category and label.
 There have also been complaints of poor customer service and servers going down unexpectedly.
 The company is working on resolving these issues, so if you have the time to wait for fixes, this Wrike alternative may be worth a shot.

 - Plus: $7.50 user/month